When Collaborative Filtering is not Collaborative: Unfairness of PCA for Recommendations: Unfairness of PCA for Collaborative Filtering (CF)

-Let $X \in \mathbb{R}^{n \times d}$ be a matrix of preferences over $n$ users and $d$ items.
-PCA applied to $X$ projects the matrix into a $r$-dimensional space yielding an approximation matrix $\widehat{X}$, where $r \ll d$ is a user-determined rank hyperparameter.
+Let $X \in \mathbb{R}_+^{n \times m}$ be a non-negative matrix of preferences over $n$ users and $m$ items.
+The entries of $X$ can be explicit score ratings for items or implicit interaction counts (e.g. clicks).
+PCA applied to $X$ projects the matrix into a $r$-dimensional space, producing an approximation matrix $\widehat{X}$, where $r \ll m$ is a user-defined rank hyperparameter.
 Formally, PCA solves: